 About Viacheslav Kutuzov

-In 2011, he graduated from School of Law of the National Research University Higher School of Economics with the specialist of law degree.
+In 2011, he graduated from School of Law of the National Research University Higher School of Economics (in Moscow) with the specialist of law degree.
 In 2014 Mr. Kutuzov accomplished his postgraduate studies from Moscow State Institute of International Relations (MGIMO University).
 In 2023 Mr. earn an LL.M. in Taxation degree from New York Law School.

 Since 2017, Mr. Kutuzov is an active philanthrope and a public activist.
 In August of 2020 Mr. Kutuzov established Viacheslav Kutuzov Foundation of Political Studies Ltd., which is a non-for-profit organization, whose mission consist in studying political affairs of the post-Soviet states, researching the ways of developing democratic political climate, statistical analysis of the politically important factors, promotion of political science, giving expert opinion to the U.S. and international authorities and organizations, providing expert advice on the political affairs of the post-Soviet states, giving public lectures and workshops on political science and immigration topics, raising funds for funding researches and grants in the field of political science, making contributions to other non-for-profit organizations, engaged in political and social studies, representing individuals in immigration proceedings.